audeering/audonnx/docs/usage.rst

     onnx_model_9(y)

-If we want to apply a custom transform on a non-signal input, we can set ``fixed_signature`` to ``False`` when creating our :class:`audonnx.Function`.
-This allows us to use a function with any arguments, not just the arguments for signal and sampling rate.
+We can also use :class:`audonnx.Function` with a function with any arguments, not just the arguments for signal and sampling rate.

 .. jupyter-execute::